ModusCreateOrg/modite-adventure/README.md

 Genus is licensed under [GPL v3](./LICENSE).

 # Contributing
 Interested in contributing to Genus?
-Please see our [developing](./md/DEVELOPING.md) and [contributions](./md/CONTRIBUTIONS.MD) guidelines.
+Please see our [developing](https://github.com/ModusCreateOrg/modite-adventure/wiki) wiki and [contributions](./md/CONTRIBUTIONS.MD) guidelines.